Protester breaks into Russian evening newscast with anti-war sign

 The protester shouted ‘no war, stop the war’ behind the anchor

-A woman burst onto Russia most-watched live nightly newscast on Monday with a protest sign condemning the war in Ukraine.
+A woman burst onto Russia’s most-watched live nightly newscast with a protest sign condemning the war in Ukraine.

-In the footage an anchor is reading the news when a woman shows up in the background holding a sign that says "NO WAR."
+In the footage, an anchor is reading the news on Monday when a woman shows up in the background holding a sign that says "NO WAR”.

 "Stop the war.
 Don't believe propaganda.
 They're lying to you," the sign reads.